 - Patients in good health with realistic expectations

-- Patients with loss of skin tone and skin sagging secondary to aging
+- Patients with a loss of skin tone, or those who experience skin sagging as a result of aging

-- Patients willing to accept the resultant scars
+- Patients who are willing to accept the resulting surgical scars

-If you feel that you are a good candidate and would like more information on the thigh lift procedure, please contact Dr. Bottger to set up an initial consultation.
-Dr. Bottger’s office is located in Philadelphia, Pennsylvania, and also serves West Chester, and Bryn Mawr, Pennsylvania.
+If you feel you are a good candidate for thigh lift surgery and would like more information on the procedure, please contact Dr. Bottger to set up an initial consultation.
+Dr. Bottger’s office is located in Philadelphia, Pennsylvania, and also serves the West Chester and Bryn Mawr regions.